ga4gh/va-spec/schema/va-spec/base/def/VariantPathogenicityStatement.rst

 **Computational Definition**

-A StudyResult that reports measures related to the frequency of an Allele in a cohort
+A Statement describing the role of a variant in causing an inherited condition.

 **Information Model**

-Some CohortAlleleFrequencyStudyResult attributes are inherited from :ref:`gks-core:StudyResult`.
+Some VariantPathogenicityStatement attributes are inherited from :ref:`gks-core:Statement`.

 .. list-table::
    :class: clean-wrap